MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 The default network configuration for the Windows Container Quick Starts is to have containers connected to a virtual switch, configured with Network Address Translation (NAT).
 Because of this, in order to connect to an application running inside of a container, a port on the container host, needs to be mapped to a port on the container.
 For more information on Network Address Translation in Containers, see [Manage Container Networking](../management/container_networking.md).

 For this exercise, a website is hosted in IIS, running inside of a container.
-To access the website on port 80, map port 80 of the container hosts IP address. to port 80 of the containers IP address.
+To access the website on port 80, map port 80 of the container hosts IP address, to port 80 of the containers IP address.

 Run the following to return the IP address of the container.